Gary Varvel: Cartooning

 Varvel was inducted into the Indiana Journalism Hall of Fame in October 2015.
 In 2018, another cartoon spurred an apology by the Indianapolis Star after some readers viewed Varvel's message as demeaning to women and sexual assault victims.

 In 2019, he retired from the Indianapolis Star.

+On January 9, 2021, in response to the permanent suspension of Donald Trump's Twitter account and the removal of the social media app Parler from the Google Play Store, Varvel published an editorial cartoon of a man with a worried expression removing the "December 2020" page from a calendar on the wall and noticing the next page reading "January 1984" (a reference to the George Orwell book Nineteen Eighty-Four).
+The cartoon received widespread criticism for its depiction of the actions of non-government entities being likened to state-mandated censorship, and gained internet meme status through various edits starting as early as January 19.

+In 2023, the Toronto Sun published a cartoon by Varvel that was criticized for being antisemitic and Ukrainophobic.
+In the cartoon, Ukraine's president Volodymyr Zelensky, who is Jewish, is depicted with a Shylock nose, stealing a wallet out of U.S. President Joe Biden's pocket.
+Canadian Prime Minister Justin Trudeau called the illustration "the worst kind of antisemitic content."
+The Sun later apologized for publishing Varvel's comic, saying it did not meet their editorial standards and that Varvel's work would no longer be used.

 Writing

 Varvel co-wrote The Board (a 2008 short film) and The War Within (a 2014 film) with his son, Brett.
 Both films were produced by House of Grace Films, Brett's Christian film production company.
 He also wrote a children's book titled The Good Shepherd (2014, ISBN 9780692314838), released through the film production company.

 He also writes the syndicated comic Off Center.

 Selected awards and honors

 In addition to the following selected awards and honors, Varvel is a fifteen-time winner of the Indiana Society of Professional Journalists' Award for Best Editorial Cartoon and a thirteen-time winner of the Best Editorial Cartoonist Award in the Hoosier State Press Association.